Key Elements and Benefits of Right of First Refusal in Texas

 How ROFR Applies to Texas Real Estate

-In Texas, ROFR agreements frequently appear in residential, commercial, and even rural property contexts.
+In Texas, Right of First Refusal (ROFR) agreements frequently appear in residential, commercial, and even rural property contexts.
 Landlords and tenants often use them in rental agreements, granting tenants the first chance to purchase should the property be put up for sale.
 Similarly, these agreements are used in family land transfers to help keep properties within the family.
 Additionally, conservation groups may use ROFR to protect historically or environmentally significant lands.
 These scenarios highlight the flexible nature of ROFR agreements under Texas property law.

 Key Components of a ROFR Agreement